xXhalemXx/chitchat/README.md

 # ChitChat App
-The ChitChat App is a powerful Chat application used to communicate with your friends or your family.
+The ChitChat App is a powerful Chat application used to communicate with friends and family.

 ## Table of Contents
 - [Introduction](#introduction)